MF-Satti/Khoji/README.md

 Khoji is released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 See the LICENSE file for more details(Update pending).

+## Known Bugs

+- **1:** Interacting with the file system upon first launch to reestablish access to folders using security-scoped bookmarks gives warning.

 ---

 We hope Khoji enhances your search and discovery process on macOS.
 Happy exploring!